airsplay/vokenization/README.md

         |-- wiki.train.raw.bert-base-uncased.hdf5
         |-- wiki.train.raw.bert-base-uncased.line
 ```
-The txt file `wiki.train.raw.bert-base-uncased` saves the tokens and each line in this file is the tokens of a line
+The txt file `wiki.train.raw.bert-base-uncased` saves the tokens and each line in this file corresponds to the tokens of a line
 in the original file,
-The hdf5 file `wiki.train.raw.bert-base-uncased.hdf5` stores all the tokens continuously and use
+The hdf5 file `wiki.train.raw.bert-base-uncased.hdf5` stores all the tokens continuously and uses
 `wiki.train.raw.bert-base-uncased.line` to index the starting token index of each line.
 The ".line" file has `L+1` lines where `L` is the number of lines in the original files.
 Each line has a range "line[i]" to "line[i+1]" in the hdf5 file.